5 Ways Disability Physiotherapy Can Improve Your Children’s Mobility and Independence

 • Home exercises: Practice home exercises as prescribed by the physiotherapist to reinforce progress made in therapy sessions.

 • Collaboration with other healthcare providers: Work with other healthcare professionals, like doctors, occupational therapists, and speech therapists, to create a comprehensive care plan.
+Explore financial support options for families with children of disabilities.

 Early intervention through disability physiotherapy helps children improve not only their physical condition but also their social skills, which are important in building independence.